 - Continue searching for scholarship opportunities online, in books, and more.

 - By April, admission decisions will begin to arrive, so review your college acceptances and financial aid packages.
 If you have questions, talk with college admission or financial aid counselors.

 - Notify the college you chose of your decision to attend and send a deposit by the May 1 deadline.
 You should also notify the colleges you did not choose, so they can offer admission to others.

 - Thank teachers and/or counselors who wrote recommendations for you.

 - Tell your counselor and registrar what school you have selected so that your final transcript will be sent to the appropriate university or college.

-- Work to help pay for college.
+- Get a job and/or search for other ways to earn money to help pay for college.

 - Attend orientation meetings offered by your school.

-- Get ready to go!
+- Pack for college and get ready to go!

 Get more advice on finishing up high school from our student vloggers on the CollegeXpress YouTube channel!